 - Track key transactions specific to your business.

 - Alert your team when an error or problem occurs before it affects your users.

 Drill down into performance details:

 - Use thread profiler sessions to see detailed stack traces of sampled threads

 Bring your logs and application's data together to make troubleshooting easier and faster.
-No need to switch to another UI page in New Relic One.
+No need to switch to another UI page.